wp-kit/flash/README.md

 ## Installation

-If you're using Themosis, install via composer in the Themosis route folder, otherwise install in your theme folder:
+If you're using ```Themosis```, install via composer in the Themosis route folder, otherwise install in your theme folder:

 ```php
 composer require "wp-kit/flash"